FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 okay.
-And can this be in the \"inner\" query?
+And can this be in the "inner" query?